 Ahhh the glorious French macron, a delight surely to behold!
 But for many of us achieving success is like the search for the Holy Grail.
 I’ll be honest, these cookies can drive you completely insane!
 I too have had my battles.
 You can read more about that here.

 While going through so many trials and errors I kept wishing for some sort of troubleshooting guide!
-So here’s is my own guide with some tips and tricks on Troubleshooting French Macarons!
+So here it is, my own guide with some tips and tricks on Troubleshooting French Macarons!
 Best of luck!

-So if you have watched my video below and followed my recipe, and you are still having issues.
-Not to worry you’ve come to the right place! 🙂 Here are my top tips for Troubleshooting French Macarons.
+So if you have watched my video below and followed my French Macaron recipe, and you are still having issues.
+Not to worry you’ve come to the right place!
+Here are my top 10 tips for Troubleshooting French Macarons.